Towards Holistic Modeling for Video Frame Interpolation with Auto-regressive Diffusion Transformers: Related work

 Auto-regressive (AR) models represent a fundamental approach to generative modeling, factorizing the joint probability distribution of a sequence into a product of conditionals via the chain rule: $p(x) = \prod_{i=1}^{N} p(x_i | x_{<i})$.
 This principle has been widely applied across various domains, from text models~\cite{ranzato2015sequence, brown2020language} to high-dimensional data such as images~\cite{chen2020generative, esser2021taming, VAR, Infinity} and videos~\cite{yu2023language, InfinityStar}, as well as large-scale AR modeling across various data modalities~\cite{wang2024emu3,li2025synergen,chen2025janus,li2025onecat, cui2025emu3,peng2025hyperet}.

-More recently, a promising direction has emerged in hybrid models that integrate auto-regressive frameworks with diffusion models, particularly for tasks like video generation~\cite{chen2024diffusion, li2025arlon, zhang2025test, zhang2025generative, zhang2025generative, huang2025self}.
+More recently, a promising direction has emerged in hybrid models that integrate auto-regressive frameworks with diffusion models, particularly for tasks like video generation~\cite{chen2024diffusion, li2025arlon, zhang2025test, zhang2025generative, huang2025self}.
 These approaches typically operate by auto-regressively generating a sequence of data segments (e.g., frames), where each new segment is conditioned on previously generated ones.
 Despite their power, these methods inherit a fundamental challenge of AR modeling known as \textit{exposure bias}~\cite{schmidt2019generalization}.
 This issue arises from the discrepancy between training, which uses ground-truth context, and inference, which conditions on the model's own imperfect outputs.
 This mismatch can lead to an accumulation of errors, progressively degrading the quality of long sequences.
-Various strategies have been proposed to mitigate this problem—such as scheduled sampling~\cite{bengio2015scheduled}, optimizing alternative objectives like reverse KL-divergence~\cite{huang2025self}, or directly training the model on corrupted condition~\cite{Infinity}.
-In this work, we introduce a novel skip-concatenate sampling strategy to mitigate exposure bias specifically designed for video generation task with strong condition like VFI, which we will detail in Section~\ref{sec:ar-training}.
+Various strategies have been proposed to mitigate this problem—such as scheduled sampling~\cite{bengio2015scheduled}, optimizing alternative objectives like reverse KL-divergence~\cite{huang2025self}, or directly training the model on corrupted condition~\cite{Infinity,ruhe2024rolling,xie2025progressive}.
+In this paper, we propose a VFI-specific solution, called skip-concatenate sampling, to mitigate exposure bias and achieve temporal consistency for arbitrary long generation.